-  Its work covers the assessment of courses for Standard Scratch Scores, handicapping, County Championships, inter-club matchplay events, junior and senior golf and provides advice and guidance on a wide range of golf related subjects.
+Its work covers the assessment of courses for Course Rating and Slope Rating, the World Handicapping System, County Championships, inter-club matchplay events, junior and senior golf and provides advice and guidance on a wide range of golf related subjects.

 You can source all the golf clubs in Lincolnshire affiliated to EnglandGolf and see fixtures and results of county matches and championships.

 We shall have a position available for Competition Secretary to run the men's LUGC events for 2023 onwards.